-Selling into the healthcare space is complicated at best, particularly when targeting integrated delivery networks (IDNs).
+Selling into the healthcare space is complicated work, particularly when targeting integrated delivery networks (IDNs).
 Each IDN has its own unique model, making it difficult for account executives and other sales personnel to identify which methods are most effective across the industry.
-The past few years have been particularly challenging, with shifting standards and reimbursement rates from the Centers for Medicare and Medicaid Services (CMS) and increased market consolidation via mergers and acquisitions.
+New challenges have developed in recent years, including shifting standards and reimbursement rates from the Centers for Medicare and Medicaid Services (CMS) and increased market consolidation via mergers and acquisitions.

 Healthcare is becoming more holistic, aided by the widespread implementation of electronic health record (EHR) systems as well as through affiliations and partnerships.
 The ease of data sharing brings providers across the country closer together, enabling rapid and effective care delivery, regardless of where a patient seeks care.
 This also improves patient experience and care outcomes, as providers can communicate quickly and make the best decisions on an individual basis.
 Suppliers can leverage these networks to sell to a wider range of care facilities.

 - Allscripts: 5.3%

 Fig 1.
 Data from Definitive Healthcare's DHC Visuals platform, Technology Vendor Market Share tool (accessed Jan.
 2022).